BritishWerewolf/blogs-md-easy/README.md

 ## Todo List
 - [ ] Add if statements to render content based on a condition.
-- [x] Add directives to placeholders.
+- [x] Add filters to placeholders.
-    - [ ] Add directives that support arguments.
+    - [x] Add filters that support arguments.
+    - [ ] Add escape characters for argument values.
 - [ ] Add tag filter to prevent parsing scripts.
 - [ ] Add better handling for errors in meta sections.
     - For example if a key is passed without a value, then no meta values are parsed.